ir-engine/ir-engine/tutorial/03-projects-api.md

 Pictured below is an example of 4 projects installed.
 By default, only the 'default-project' is installed, which in a production environment is read only.
 You can find the default project under `/packages/projects/default-project/`

+In a production environment, the builder process will install all projects according to the `project` database table and will download files from the storage provider.
+In a local development environment, the local file system is always the source of truth.
+Any project folders added or removed from the file system will be automatically added or removed from the database.
+This is to ensure there is no accidental loss of data, as these project folders are all git repositories.

 ![](./images/03-projects-folder.png)

 ## Configuration